pgbouncer/pgbouncer/doc/config.md

 ### verbose

 Increase verbosity.
 Mirrors the "-v" switch on the command line.
-Using "-v -v" on the command line is the same as `verbose=2`.
+For example, using "-v -v" on the command line is the same as `verbose=2`.

 Default: 0